Search

 Ann Wilson: And it’s so funny, when you first get married, you run hard.
 You go hard at it.
 You know, you’re like, “I’m all in.
 I want to do this.
 We’re going to be great.”
 And then our spouse lets us down or drops us, and they disappoint us and suddenly we stop running quite as hard.
 And we’re afraid that we’ll be dropped.
 And pretty soon you don’t have either one running toward each other.

 John Fuller: That’s Ann Wilson describing a really common challenge that husbands and wives can face in the early years of marriage.
-Fortunately, couples can learn how to turn back toward each other again.
-And Ann and her husband, Dave, are back with us to share more of their rather remarkable marriage story and what they’ve learned along the way.
-This is Focus on the Family with Focus president and author Jim Daly, and I’m John Fuller.
+Now fortunately, couples can learn how to turn back toward each other, again and again.
+Ann and her husband, Dave, are back with us to share more of their rather remarkable marriage story and what they’ve learned along the way.
+Thanks for joining us for Focus on the Family with Jim Daly, and I’m John Fuller.

 John: It’s not too late.
 Should I bring one back?

-John: Yeah, the Wilsons are writers and speakers.
-They’ve got a book called, Vertical Marriage: The One Secret That Will Change Your Marriage.
-We’ve got copies of that and last time’s conversation as well.
-Just stop by focusonthefamily.com/broadcast.
+John: Yeah, the Wilsons cohost FamilyLife Today.
+A radio program and podcast from FamilyLife Ministries.
+They’re writers and speakers and they’ve got a book called, Vertical Marriage: The One Secret That Will Change Your Marriage.
+Learn more about our guests and this resource at focusonthefamily.com/broadcast.

 Jim: Dave and Ann, welcome back to Focus.